sake92/fp4noobs/README.md

 # FP for beginners, in Scala 3

+> A change in perspective is worth 80 IQ points ~ Alan Kay

 Disclaimer:
 This is by no means a thorough introduction to FP concepts.
 It contains lots of my *personal* opinions/views.